KaiserHK/C-Challenges/README.md

 # C-Challenges
- A repo containing solutions to C problems.
+ A repo that contains my solutions to different C coding challenges from https://www.hackerrank.com/domains/c.